pomerium/pomerium/docs/docs/topics/programmatic-access.md

 # Programmatic access

-This page describes how to obtain Pomerium access credentials programmatically via a web-based oauth2 based authorization flow.
+This page describes how to obtain Pomerium access credentials programmatically via a web-based oauth2 style authorization flow.
 If you have ever used Google's `gcloud` commandline app, the mechanism is very similar.

 ## Components

 ### Login API

-The API returns a signed, sign-in url that can be used to complete a user-driven login process with Pomerium and your identity provider.
-The Login API endpoints takes a `redirect_uri` query param as an argument which points to the location of the callback server to be called following a successful login.
+The API returns a cryptographically signed sign-in url that can be used to complete a user-driven login process with Pomerium and your identity provider.
+The login API endpoint takes a `redirect_uri` query parameter as an argument which points to the location of the callback server to be called following a successful login.

 For example: